- Residential and Commercial

 Which one is best for you?

 Bay Windows are generally comprised of three or more windows.
 A unique look is achieved by projecting the side units out from the exterior in 30, 45 or 90-degree angles.
-For your replacement bay windows, you can elect fro individual windows to remain stationary or operating.
+For your replacement bay windows, you can select from individual windows to remain stationary or operating.
 You may even choose to make your center window stationary and the two side units operating as double hung or casements.

 Awning Windows feature a top hinge and open outwards.
 Your replacement awning windows will generally provide for lesser rates of air leakage.
 The reason?
 The sash closes by pressing against the window frame.
 Note that screens are placed on the interior of the window frame.
 They are used for ventilation and/or to allow light to enter and can be placed below or above a door.